Loans on Car Title logo

 Loans on Car Title Review

 Max Cash® is a title lending company operating in Fox Lake, Illinois, providing fast access to emergency cash for consumers who own vehicles.
-The company positions itself as a mission-driven lender focused on serving individuals seeking title loans with competitive rates and flexible repayment terms.
+The company positions itself as a mission-driven lender focused on serving individuals seeking title loans with rate claims to verify and flexible repayment terms.

 Max Cash specializes in car title loans classified as emergency cash products.
 Their primary service allows borrowers to leverage their vehicle's equity to obtain fast funding.
 The application process is streamlined, offering both online form submission and phone-based instant pre-approval through their toll-free number (833) 207-9052.
 The company also mentions secondary services including car finance loans for vehicle purchases and car refinance options to lower existing payments.

-While Max Cash markets competitive rates and convenient terms, consumers should be aware that title loans are high-cost emergency products typically carrying significant interest rates and fees.
+While Max Cash markets rate claims to verify and convenient terms, consumers should be aware that title loans are high-cost emergency products typically carrying significant interest rates and fees.
 The company's reliance on third-party partner sharing and extensive consent requirements for contact via automated systems reflects standard industry practices but represents substantial marketing and data-sharing expectations from applicants.

 Services & Features